Discipline Priest Healing Guide — Shadowlands 9.0.2

 Discipline Priest End-Game

 Identifying the content type you plan on focusing on overall or in a specific instance is crucial to determine how you gear and play.
 Whether you plan on raiding, sticking to mythic plus, or focusing on PvP, understanding the basics of your class and the spells at your disposal is the important first step.
-Hop into our specific content type guides for more tailored information.
+Shadowlands also provides us with another type of end-game content in the form of Torghast, allowing you to gain crazy powers as you climb your way up the tower.
+Hop into our specific content-type guides for more tailored information.

 Improving as a Discipline Priest